Kong/kongponents/docs/guide/migrating-to-version-9.md

 * `testMode` prop has been removed
 * `overlayLabel` prop has been removed
 * `filterFunc` prop has been renamed to `filterFunction`
 * `autosuggest` prop has been removed and replaced with `enableFiltering` prop.
-Should you want to simply enable default component-handled filtering or perform async fetching behind the scenes, you can use this prop in combination with`@query-change` event to achieve that.
-See events section for details
+Should you want to simply enable default component-handled filtering or perform async fetching behind the scenes, you can use this prop in combination with`@query-change` event to achieve that

 #### Events

-* `query-change` event now emits an object with two parameters: `query` and `items` (includes all items passed through items prop plus all created items when `enableItemCreation` is `true`)
 * `item:added` event has been changed to `item-added`
 * `item:removed` event has been changed to `item-removed`